jakobnissen/BinBencherBackend.jl/README.md

 * Launch Julia: `julia`
 * Press `]` to enter package mode.
 You can exit package mode with backspace.
 * In package mode, type `add https://github.com/jakobnissen/VambBenchmarks.jl` to download and install the benchmarking software
+  - Optionally, you can install a specific commit `def1234` with `add https://github.com/jakobnissen/VambBenchmarks.jl#def1234`

 ## Documentation
 Basic usage: